taylorsmcclure/process-memory-monitor/README.md

 * I am permitted to use a statsd client library.
 I used [this](https://github.com/jsocol/pystatsd).

-* I need to use a [fork of synthesize](https://github.com/taylorsmcclure/synthesize) from a previous interview candidate (haha).
-I also [increased some carbon metrics](https://github.com/taylorsmcclure/synthesize/commit/1f01414e58155dee59b40d8769c503a039fc1bf5) CRUDs per second and minute so no metrics drop.

 * I will not need to worry about a lifecycle policy for the data in graphite.

 * I am tracking memory using the command's name, then drilling down to a pid, which is then split to rss and vss.

 ### Duration

-This question took me approximately:
+This question took me approximately: 8 hours

-### Prerequisites to test
+### Prerequisites

 * Docker with Docker Compose

 * Able to have the docker container listen on TCP 22 locally

+* (OPTIONAL) If you want to test remotely on AWS EC2, you will need IAM credentials that has full access to EC2 and VPC.
+  * You also need `terraform` v0.12 installed

 ### How to test

 **NOTE** You must have an AWS account and keypair with EC2 and VPC full access for this to work.
 You will also be spinning up AWS resources which will incure charges to your AWS account.
 You are responsible for any charges due to AWS resources running in your account.
 To make sure everything is cleaned up use `terraform destroy`.

-1. Use `make deploy` to create your test infrastructure.
-This will launch...
+1. Use `make init` to generate your python virtual environment as well as a private key to use for testing.

+2. Activate your virtual environment via `source bin/activate`

+3. Install the python package dependencies with `make install_deps`

+4. Build and run a docker container to test metric gathering/processing with `make test`

+5. (OPTIONAL) Deploy terraform for a remote test using `make deploy`.
+You will need to wait approximately 5min for the graphite install to be finished.
+You can check if it is done by going to the graphite url output with `terraform output`

+6. (OPTIONAL) Run `make remote_test` to test on your EC2 instances and graphite.

+### Cleanup

+To clean up run `make clean_all`.
+Then `deactivate` to leave your python virtual env.

 ### Nice to haves